 This article is about absent voters lists and will explain what they are and how to find them.
-Absent voters lists can be a crucial set of documents when it comes to researching a soldier who fought in the First World War, as they combine both biographical and military information.
-This article is one of a number I have written to help you research a soldier who served in the First World War.
-To view more guides click on the link below:
+Absent voters lists can be a crucial set of documents when it comes to researching those who fought in the First World War, as they combine addresses with military information.
+This page is one of a number I have written to help you research soldiers who served in the First World War:

 I also offer a First World War Soldier Research Service.